 Dahlias are not fans of frosty, very cold conditions and are therefore best planted outdoors in early Spring.
-If you'd like to get an early start though, you can plant them pots about 4 weeks before the start of Spring, so around late March or early April.
+If you’d like to get an early start though, you can plant the tubers in pots about four weeks before the start of Spring, so around late March or early April.

 Place the pots in a sunny position to encourage early sprouting and once the danger of frost has passed you can transplant them gently into their Spring position.

 Dahlias grow most happily in sunny, well-drained areas as they are firm fans of the sun.
 Because of their wide variety of heights, colours and densities, you can plant the tubers in a number of locations in your garden to bring the best effect in conjunction with other plants.

 Dahlia tubers should be planted about 10-15cm deep, and in well-composted and well-drained soil.
 Prepare the holes well by digging them to a depth of about 20cm and backfilling with suitable compost to encourage early sprouting.